Asma bint Umais: Marriage to Jafar

 Asma's first marriage was probably to Rabia ibn Riyab al-Hilali from Banu Hilal tribe in Hejaz, who either died before Islam or divorced her.

 Shortly afterwards, she was married to Ja'far ibn Abi Talib from the Banu Hashim clan of the Quraysh tribe.
 In 616 she emigrated with him to Abyssinia, where she gave birth to their three sons, Abdullah, Muhammad and Awn.
-Asma disliked living in Abyssinia and she later referred to "fear" and "harm" that she had suffered there while "far away and banished," though she did not enlarge on the nature of these difficulties.
+Asma disliked living in Abyssinia and she later referred to "fear" and "harm" that she had suffered there while "far away and banished," though she did not elaborate on the nature of these difficulties.

 They returned to Medina in 628, at the time of the Muslim conquest of Khaybar.

 Ja'far fought at the Battle of Mu'tah against the Ghassanids, who were aided by the Byzantines, in September 629 and, Ja'far along with Zayd ibn Haritha and Abdullah ibn Rawahah, was killed there.

 Asma narrated how she heard the news of her husband's death.
 "The Prophet came to me.
 I had prepared forty mann of 'dip' [tanned forty skins] and kneaded the dough.
 I took my two sons and I washed their faces and put oil on them.
 The Messenger of God came to me and said, 'O Asma, where are the sons of Ja'far?'
 I brought them to him and he embraced them and smelt them, then his eyes welled up and he cried.
 I said, 'Why, Messenger of God, perhaps [you have news] about Ja'far.'
 He replied, 'Yes, he was killed today.'
 I stood up and screamed, and the women came to me.
 The Prophet began to say, 'O Asma, do not speak obscene words or beat your chest!'"
 Her son Abd Allah remembered: "He said, 'O Asma, will you not rejoice?
 Indeed, God most high has made two wings for Ja'far, that he may fly with them in Paradise!'"
 Then Muhammad told his daughter Fatimah, "Prepare food for the family of Ja'far, for they are preoccupied today."

 Marriage to Abu Bakr

-After Ja'far's death Asma married Abu Bakr.
-She gave birth to his son Muhammad in 632 at al-Baydaa while on the way to The Farewell Pilgrimage.
+After Ja'far's death, Asma married Abu Bakr.
+She gave birth to his son Muhammad in 632 at al-Baydaa while on the way to the Farewell Pilgrimage.
 Abu Bakr planned to send Asma and their child back to Medina, but Muhammad told him to let her make the major ablution and then rededicate herself in offering the pilgrimage.

 The dying Abu Bakr left instructions that Asma should wash his corpse and that she should not fast on that day.
 She only remembered this instruction towards sunset, when she called for water to drink so that she would not have technically disobeyed him.
 As it was a very cold day, it was agreed that she did not have to perform an ablution after washing the body.